Golf Getaway Guide

 It's tee time: a golf vacation has something for everyone.
 You can stay close to home if you simply want a weekend getaway with fellow golfers, or you can travel to exciting destinations around the world to try and improve your swing.
 Our list of golf vacation destinations includes world-class golf courses that accommodate both the novice and expert golfer, but it also consists of places that have fun daytime and nightlife activities to keep the non-golfers in your group entertained.
 Whether you're an experienced, avid golfer or just someone who finds it relaxing to hit a few golf balls around the course, you'll be sure to find great golf vacation packages below.
 We've selected a variety of renowned and popular golf vacation destinations, each with its own distinctive character and amenities.
-Whether you're looking for luxurious resort accommodations, breathtaking desert courses, or a green near the beach, we've got plenty of information that will help you find what you need.
+Whether you're looking for luxurious resort accommodations near the Belek Golf Area, breathtaking desert courses, or a green near the Miami Beach, we've got plenty of information that will help you find what you need.
 So stop puttering around and take a look at a list of our top golf resort areas and get a few great ideas.

 Check out our great last-minute deals in popular golf vacation destinations.
 If you don't find a deal that suits you below, enter your details into our FareFinder to find more value travel options.